jfmaes/SharpHandler/README.md

 They are the real MVP's here :)

 This project reuses open handles to lsass to parse or minidump lsass, therefore you don't need to use your own lsass handle to interact with it.
-I'm planning on getting both the P/Invoke and the D/invoke project here.
-Right now I'm only showing the P/Invoked version as D/invoke is making life slightly more complex.

 ## Compile instructions
 As I've been asked this question a lot, here is a mini tutorial on how to compile this project :)